igraph/python-igraph/README.md

 set IGRAPH_EXTRA_DYNAMIC_LIBRARIES: wsock32,ws2_32
 ```

-You can now build and install `python-igraph` again by simply running `python
+You can now build and install `igraph` again by simply running `python
 setup.py build`.
 Please make sure to use a clean source tree, if you built
 previously without GraphML, it will not update the build.